mah8050/EasyCast/README.md

 o	control.sh → /mnt/user1/thttp/http/cgi-bin/
 3. Copy the index.html from the repository to /mnt/user1/thttp/http/.
 o	Rename the original index.html (e.g., index2.html) if needed.
-You can now access the device via its IP address in a browser and control video playback using the web interface.
+To copy files to device you can use running simple webserver (sw) and curl -O http://[your pc ip]:8000/filename You can now access the device via its IP address in a browser and control video playback using the web interface.